IoTCrawler/Framework/docs/source/tutorials/sensor_integration.rst

 The provided data contains some meta information within the fields list.
 The data itself is contained in the records list.
-In our case there is just one entry because of the set limit.
+In our case there is just one entry because of the limit set before.
 So let us just have a look at the "data":

 ::